fbaldassarri/textgen-container/README.md

 ## Preliminary steps

-Please, install the NVIDIA Container Toolkit following [this guide](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html).
+Please, make sure you have fully installed/configure the NVIDIA Container Toolkit checking [this guide](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html).

 ## To build the container